At Cappagh Kids we treat patients with orthopaedic and musculoskeletal conditions.

 Preoperative Assessment Clinic

-The process can take up to 4 hours, and we recommend that you eat before arriving at the Hospital, and bring a snack and drink with you so that you can don’t lose your superpowers.
+The assessment can take up to 4 hours, and we recommend that you eat before arriving at the Hospital, and bring a snack and drink with you so that you can don’t lose your superpowers.

 Admissions Department

 On the day of surgery, you will check-in at the Admissions Department, located at the Hospital Entrance.
-Your mum and dad will come with you and we will check your details to ensure that they are correct, before bringing you to the day ward (day case procedures) or your hospital room (inpatient stay).
+Your mum and dad will come with you and we will check your details to ensure they are correct, before bringing you to the day ward (day case procedures) or your hospital room (inpatient stay).
 And don’t forget to pack your superhero Pj’s!

 The Day Ward: Day Case Procedures